JG21243/v0-nylagpublicbenefitsagentmain/README.md

 - Evaluates memos on 5 criteria with emphasis on Bluebook compliance
 - Provides detailed feedback for revision when quality score < 7

+#### Meta Verification Process
+The Verifier agent is implemented as a meta-agent that runs **five** focused sub-agents in parallel:

+1. **LegalAccuracyAgent** – verifies current law and flags inaccurate statements using web search.
+2. **CitationQualityAgent** – checks Bluebook formatting and confirms citation details via web search.
+3. **PracticalGuidanceAgent** – ensures the memo offers clear, actionable advice for NYLAG attorneys.
+4. **ClarityOrganizationAgent** – reviews readability and logical structure.
+5. **CompletenessAgent** – notes gaps in analysis or missing legal topics.

+Each sub-agent returns specific issues and recommended fixes.
+The meta-agent aggregates these results and computes a quality score starting at **10**, minus two points for each critical issue and one point for each important issue.
+If the score drops below **7** or any critical errors are found, the manager triggers the Revision agent to improve the memo.
+Scores of 9+ are considered *excellent*, 7–8 *good*, 5–6 *needs_revision*, and below 5 *poor*.

 ### 7. **Revision Agent** (`o3`, high reasoning effort + web search)
 - **Enhanced capabilities**: Combines advanced reasoning with independent fact-checking
 - **Real-time verification**: Uses web search to fact-check legal authorities during revision